isaac-ahlgren/zipa-testbed/README.md

 # ZIPA Testbed Project

 This repository houses code necessary to perform several Zero Interaction Pairing and Authentication (ZIPA) schemes.
-This project also has the option to passively collect and store data on-board.
+This project also has the option to passively collect and store data on-board or log it to an NFS server.

 All code has been tested to work on the Raspberry Pi 4 Model B.

-For a seamless setup and execution of the testbed and its related dependencies, navigate to the [ZIPA cluster](https://github.com/jc-mart/zipa-cluster)
+For a seamless setup and execution of the testbed and its related dependencies, navigate to the [ZIPA cluster](https://github.com/jc-mart/zipa-cluster) repository.

 ## Overview